 Now that you know maximum flux passes through iron than through surrounding air, how does this magnet generate a force on the nail?
 This is the common phenomenon of magnetism we all observe in day to day life.
 Do you know why that is so?
 Let’s see.

-Iron has a domain structure, this showing in the Fig:3A at left side, I can say that domains are small magnets inside the iron.
+Iron has a domain structure, as shown in fig 3a, I can say that domains are small magnets inside the iron.
 But Naturally these domains are arranged randomly and thus cancels out the total field.
-But as permanent magnet’s magnetic flux flows through the iron nail, the same domains are aligned in a single direction as shown in Fig:3A.
-Obviously the entire iron nail will then have a resultant magnetic field, and it acts like a temporary permanent magnet (Fig:3B).
+But as permanent magnet’s magnetic flux flows through the iron nail, the same domains are aligned in a single direction.
+Obviously the entire iron nail will then have a resultant magnetic field, and it acts like a temporary permanent magnet (refer fig 3b).
 Rest you can guess, an attractive force will be generated between the nail and the permanent magnet.

 Now i will explain to you about reluctance torque with the help of experiment, Here i have considered a solid iron bar, which is free to rotate, as shown in Fig:4.
 To generate torque, I will keep an electromagnet, offset to the iron bar.
 We all know that the iron bar will definitely be attracted to the electromagnet due to the reluctance force, and it will rotate.
 That's exactly what we call the reluctance torque.